-While there are many ways to make sure your server is as secure as possible there are some basic steps and measures that you can take to increase security.
+While there are many ways to make sure your server is as secure as possible, there are some basic steps that we can take to increase security.
 Users with a Linux server can change their SSH port to something other than the SSH default port (22).
 The steps listed below outline how to change SSH port numbers and enable the change.

-The easiest way to change the port is to SSH into the server as root:
+The easiest way to change the SSH port is to SSH into the server as root.

 cp /etc/ssh/sshd_config /etc/ssh/sshd_config_backup

 Now we are ready to modify the file.
-Open /etc/ssh/sshd_config in your favorite text editor (for this example we will use Vim) and locate the line that specifies the port.
-If your sshd_config file has not been altered the Port setting will be commented out with a # symbol (example below).
+Open /etc/ssh/sshd_config in your favorite text editor (for this example, we will use Vim).

 Next, save your changes using the :wq command and close the sshd_config file.

-We will also need to open the new port in the server's firewall.
+Now, we need to open the new port in the server's firewall.
 This tutorial describes firewall changes on a standalone dedicated or virtual private server.
-If you have a hardware firewall in place please open a ticket with our support department so that we can make the necessary changes.
+Existing Liquid Web customers with a hardware firewall can contact our support team for assistance with adjustments.

-Once again we will use Vim as our text editor to make changes to the APF firewall configuration.
-As with the SSH configuration file it is a good idea to create a backup prior to making any changes.
+Once again, we will use Vim as our text editor to make changes to the APF firewall configuration.

 cp /etc/apf/conf.apf /etc/apf/conf.apf.bak